 The facts about getting life insurance with Mental Illness

-Common Mental Health Illnesses include anxiety, depression, bipolar, schizophrenia and stress.
+Common Mental Health Illnesses include anxiety, depression, bipolar, schizophrenia, and stress.
 1 in 4 people will experience Mental Illness problems in any given year, with 9 out of ten facing some form of discrimination as a result.
 25% of people with a Mental Illness do not discuss their problem with their GP.
-If you are looking for Life Insurance and suffer with Mental Illness, you will need to disclose medical and personal information about your condition to be considered for cover.
+If you are looking for Life Insurance and suffer from Mental Illness, you will need to disclose medical and personal information about your condition to be considered for the cover.

 What does Mental Illness life insurance cost?